 The same story told from the perspective of the tribe of Benjamin takes on a more malicious character (Judges 19).
 This time, our Levite was staying in an unspecified but remote (or rather: ירכה, yareka, the most fundamental or intimate) part of the hill country of Ephraim, and his connection to Bethlehem is explained as the origin of his wayward concubine (Judges 19:1).
 She gave him the slip and he gave chase, and both ended up in her father's house in Bethlehem.

 An old man originally from the hills of Ephraim took them into his home in Gibeah of Benjamin, and in a manner that clearly revisits the themes and effects of Genesis 19, the locals decided to see if they could get to know the Levite (and the verb ידע, yada', means to know or have sex with).
-In stead, the wayward concubine got shoved out the door, and the Benjaminites "knew" her and overpowered her (עלל, 'alal) until dawn, which ultimately killed her.
-The Levite took her body home and there he cut her into twelve pieces and sent her throughout the land of Israel, with the mot d'ordre to "examine, deliberate and formalize" (19:30).
+Instead, the wayward concubine got shoved out the door, and the Benjaminites "knew" her and overpowered her (עלל, 'alal) until dawn, which ultimately killed her.
+The Levite took her body home and there he cut her into twelve pieces and sent her throughout the land of Israel, with the mot d'ordre to "examine, deliberate and formalize" (Judges 19:30).

 In other words: where the Danites acquired their share of the Levitical tradition by out-funding its Ephraimite host, the Benjaminites, who couldn't get their hands on either the Levite or his Ephraimite host, ravished the informal social following of the Levitical tradition.
 Whatever they precisely did isn't immediately clear, but the same events are reported in the Book of Samuel, where king Saul of Benjamin forfeited his kingdom by usurping Samuel's sacrificial prerogative, just prior to the battle of Gilgal (1 Samuel 13:5-14).
-And in case the reader doesn't get it, the author of the story informs us that following Saul's transgression, Samuel "got up and went from Gilgal to Gibeah of Benjamin" (13:15).
+And in case the reader doesn't get it, the author of the story informs us that following Saul's transgression, Samuel "got up and went from Gilgal to Gibeah of Benjamin" (1 Samuel 13:15).